 About This Event

-This unprecedented public health crisis has made it imperative that the recovery community stay connected socially and stimulated intellectually.
-What better way to solve this modern quandary than with a virtual book club?
+Today’s unprecedented public health situation has made it imperative that our community stay connected socially and stimulated intellectually.
+What better way to solve this modern quandary than with an ‘old fashioned’ book club.
+Join us as we discuss designated non-weighty tomes and share our thoughts and feelings about said tomes.
+It’s a sure-fire way to stay engaged mentally while also supporting a very human connection.

 Ready to register?
 Use the button at the top of this page.
 See you there!